Last updated on September 23rd, 2023 at 03:52 am

 Both of these drivers are built to achieve distance in your throws.
 But what is the difference between a fairway driver and distance driver?
-The answer to this question will be known in this article as we go into detail about the comparison between these two drivers in terms of their physical features, flight patterns, distance, and other related information.
+This article will provide the answer to this question as we compare these two drivers in terms of their physical features, flight patterns, distance, and more.

 What’s the Difference Between Fairway Driver and Distance Driver?